brandur/sorg/content/drafts/mongodb.md

   becoming bloated and hugely complex.
-* It becomes apparent that a poor sharding strategy was used (early sharding decisions are especially prone to this), and certain nodes start to run disporportionately "hot".
+* It becomes apparent that a poor sharding strategy was used (early sharding decisions are especially prone to this), and certain nodes start to run disproportionately "hot".
 In many situations, this problem can be nearly impossible to fix, especially when a single node starts to push the limits of vertical scalability.